Essilor Lenses: lenses for prescription glasses.

 “SolarFlair Sun UV” lens treatment, if being used with a tinted or polarised lens (this treatment is not able to be applied to mirror coated lenses – as the lens will come with a generic multi-coat).

-Spin and dip are methods of applying hard coat varnish – spin being that the lenses are spun and the varnish is dripped onto them.
+Spin and dip are methods of applying hard coat varnish – spin being that the lenses are spun, and the varnish is dripped onto them.

 Dip coating is a much more intensive and consistent process using two different layers and different curing processes – it gives a much more even hard coat.

-TD2 provides the scratch resistance almost that of glass in the airwear material as the flexibility of polycarbonate (Airwear) is very similar to the material used in the construction of the TD2 coating, hence the lens substrate and the coating flex together as the lens heats or cools, or is knocked or bumped.
+TD2 provides the scratch resistance almost that of glass in the airwar material as the flexibility of polycarbonate (Airwear) is very similar to the material used in the construction of the TD2 coating, hence the lens substrate and the coating flex together as the lens heats or cools, or is knocked or bumped.

 Any material >1.5 index blocks UV 100% up to 380nm from being transmitted through the lens;